MakeSchool-Tutorials/Node-Reddit-Clone/P08-Testing-Authentication/content.md

 slug: testing-authentication
 ---

 So we can do authentication, but what if the next time we turn around, this feature breaks?
 How would we catch it?
-The answer is more automated tests.
+The answer is more automated tests!

 So it is really fun to test things right!?

 Maybe not so fun, but writing tests is a critical skill for a young engineer.
-At almost all companies all code must have tests that go along with it.
+At almost all companies, all code must have tests that go along with it.
 And at many companies, young engineers are tasked with writing tests and crushing bugs for their first few weeks, so knowing how to test well will make you a very hirable and quick-to-ramp employee.

 # Testing Authentication